General

 Therefore, you’ll use the segments we provide as a clear guide at scale on how to prioritize email marketing and avoid risky data being included in your lists that you market to at scale.
 By utilizing this approach you can increase engagement utilizing segmentation and avoid many of the deliverability issues which damage marketing results.

-When you see this status code, it means we’ve evaluated the email you’re looking to contact is more likely to produce a bounce or block in incoming email.
+When you see the status code block_bounce_risk, it means we’ve evaluated the email you’re looking to contact and concluded it’s more likely to produce a bounce, block incoming email, or be an invalid contact.
 When you receive blocks and bounces it makes you look like a spammer to email providers and sending systems, lowering your future results.

 Therefore, the best next step is to remove these contacts from email sending by updating their contact permissions.